TilakBhattarai/collabhub/README.md

 * Edit their projects
 * Delete their projects with owner-level permission checks
 * Send join requests to public projects
-* Track the status of their join requests
+* Track join request status
+* Request again after rejection
-* Project owners can view incoming join requests for their projects
+* View incoming join requests as project owners
+* Accept join requests
+* Reject join requests
+* Enforce project-owner permissions when processing requests

 The current development stage is focused on **project collaboration**.

-Project owners can currently view incoming join requests for their projects, including requester information, skills, project details, request status, and request date.

-The next milestone is adding **Accept / Reject Join Requests**.
-After that, **Project Members** will connect accepted requests to actual project participation, followed by teams and task management.
+The Join Request workflow is now functional from creation through owner-side acceptance or rejection.
+The next step is connecting accepted requests to actual **Project Members**, followed by teams and task management.

 ---